 Aluminum Hits 13-Year High as Supply Woes Build, Demand Booms

-(Bloomberg) -- Aluminum rose to the highest in 13 years after turmoil in Guinea added to an uncertain supply outlook just as global demand booms.
+(Bloomberg) -- Aluminum surged to the highest since 2008 as political turmoil in Guinea added to worries about tightening supply at a time when demand is booming.

-The metal rallied as much as 1.9% in London, and is now up more than 90% from lows struck in April last year amid a global economic recovery and a supply squeeze in China.
-Political unrest in Guinea has helped spur aluminum to fresh peaks on concerns about the possibility of disruptions to bauxite operations, a key material used in aluminum production.
+The metal rallied as much as 1.8% in London, and is now up about 90% from lows struck in April last year amid a global economic recovery and a supply squeeze in China.
+On Sunday, a military unit seized power in Guinea, destabilizing the African nation that’s a key source of bauxite used to make aluminum.

 ©2021 Bloomberg L.P.